zero-radiance/zero-radiance.github.io/_source_/content/post/surface-gradient.md

 ## Preliminaries, Part 3: Wrinkled Surfaces

-The original formulation of bump maps defines a height-mapped surface by applying a perturbation along the normal of the original surface.
+The original formulation of bump mapping defines a height-mapped surface by applying a perturbation along the normal of the original surface.
 Note that this is the right place to apply the object's scale matrix, as it should affect the displacements (ultimately, by scaling the slopes):

 $$ \tag{13} P(u, v) = M\_{scale} \Big( S(u, v) + h(u, v) N(u, v) \Big). $$